×

 How serious is an engine oil leak?

-Oil leaks can damage your car’s engine, radiator, heating, and cooling system and harm the environment.
-If not properly maintained, the rubber hoses and seals used in these parts get damaged by accumulated oil and worn out early.
-Oil leakage also poses a risk of fire and safety.
+Oil leaks can damage your car’s engine, radiator, heating, and cooling system, and harm the environment.
+If not properly maintained, the rubber hoses and seals used in these parts get damaged by accumulated oil and wear out early.
+Oil leakage also poses a risk to fire and safety.

-Can you drive a car with an engine oil leak?
+Is it safe to drive a car with an engine oil leak

 What causes an engine oil leak?